Accounting for multiplicity in machine learning benchmark performance: Related work

 \section{Related work}

-Multiple comparisons is a well-studied subject within statistics, see, e.g., \cite{Tukey1991} for an interesting discussion on some topics of multiple comparisons, among them the confidence intervals (CIs).
-For a direct demonstration of how multiple testing can lead to false discoveries, \cite{Bennett2009a} give an example where brain activity is detected in (dead) salmon ``looking'' at photos of people.
-In the machine learning context, with multiple data sets and classifiers, \cite{Demsar2006} suggests adjusting for multiple testing, according to well-known statistical theory.
-Our article focuses on the estimate itself and its uncertainty, and not comparison of methods.
+Multiple comparisons is a well-studied subject within statistics, see, for example, \cite{Tukey1991} for an interesting discussion on some topics, among them confidence intervals (CIs).
+For a direct demonstration of how multiple testing can lead to false discoveries, \cite{Bennett2009a} gave an example where brain activity is detected in (dead) salmon ``looking'' at photos of people.
+In the ML context, with multiple data sets and classifiers, \cite{Demsar2006} suggested adjusting for multiple testing, according to well-known statistical theory.
+This paper focuses on the estimate itself and its uncertainty, and not comparison of methods.

-The re-use of benchmark datasets has been addressed in several publications. \cite{Salzberg1997} point to the problem that arises because these datasets are static, and therefore run the risk of being exhausted by overfitting.
-Exhausted public data sets still serve important functions, e.g., a new idea can show to perform satisfactory, even when it is not superior. \cite{Thompson2020} distinguish between simultaneous and sequential multiple correction procedures.
+The use and re-use of benchmark datasets has been addressed in several publications. \cite{Longjohn2025Benchmark} drew attention to the role of data repositories with leaderboards and their lack of metric uncertainty. \cite{Salzberg1997} pointed to the problem that arises because these datasets are static, and therefore run the risk of being exhausted by overfitting.
+Exhausted public data sets still serve important functions, for example, a new idea can show to perform satisfactory, even when it is not superior. \cite{Thompson2020} distinguished between simultaneous and sequential multiple correction procedures.
 In sequential testing, which is the reality of public datasets, the number of tests is constantly updated.
 An interesting topic they bring up is the conflict between sharing incentive, open access and stable false positive rate.
-There are several demonstrations of the vulnerability of re-use of benchmark datasets. \cite{Teney2020} performed a successful attack on the VQA-CP benchmark dataset, that is, they are able to attain high performance with a non-generalisable classifier.
+There are several demonstrations of the vulnerability of re-use of benchmark datasets. \cite{Teney2020} performed a successful attack on the VQA-CP benchmark dataset (introduced by \citealp{Agrawal2018}); they were able to attain high performance with a non-generalisable classifier.
 They point towards the risk of ML methods capturing idiosyncrasies of a dataset. \cite{Torralba2011} introduced the game Name That Dataset! motivating their concern of methods being tailored to a dataset rather than a problem.
-The lack of statistically significant differences among top performing methods is demonstrated by, e.g., \cite{Everingham2015} and \cite{Fernandez2014}.
+The lack of statistically significant differences among top performing methods is demonstrated by, for example, \cite{Everingham2015} and \cite{Fernandez2014}.